Guidance

 2. What data we collect from you

-GOV.UK Chat relies on GOV.UK content to answer questions users may have about government and our services.
+GOV.UK Chat relies on GOV.UK content to answer questions users may have about government and its services.
 GOV.UK publishes a variety of personal data as determined by the government department publishing the content (you can check the GOV.UK privacy notice to find out how GOV.UK collects and uses your data).

 You may need to view the privacy notice for the department that is publishing your information to understand how and why they process and publish your personal data.
 We do not intend to use personal data to answer GOV.UK Chat queries.
 We process the personal data in order to filter and remove it from the database that GOV.UK Chat uses to generate answers.
 Filtering or removing is classed as processing.

-The legal basis for the processing of personal data for GOV.UK Chat is that it’s in our legitimate interest to evaluate the emerging technology of large language models to improve how users interact with GOV.UK (according to Article 6(1)(f) of the UK GDPR legislation).
+The legal basis for the processing of personal data for GOV.UK Chat is a public task, to improve how users interact with GOV.UK by evaluating the emerging technology of large language models (LLMs) (according to Article 6(1)(f) of the UK General Data Protection Regulation (GDPR)).

 4. Why we need your data